cornellius-gp/linear_operator/README.md

 ```

 it provides an interface that lets us treat $\boldsymbol A$ as if it were a generic tensor,
-using the standard PyTorch API...
+using the standard PyTorch API:

 ```python
 torch.linalg.solve(A, b)  # computes A^{-1} b efficiently!